 Sapa offers some of Vietnam's best trekking.
 If you can rise early and beat the crowds, Cát Cát and Tả Phìn are two of the most popular options for day treks without a guide.
 Further into the landscape, overnight treks will allow you enough time to wander through the rice terraces, bathe in waterfalls and sleep in a traditional family home and experience community life and farming firsthand.

 Stay outside the tourist hub of Sapa in more simple comfort at a mountain-top lodge.
 Sapa is home to excellent lodges and homestays, where you'll find individual bungalows with private balconies overlooking verdant valleys.
 Set among the rice terraces, you’re likely to brush shoulders with farmers and other local people as they go about their daily lives.

 Mountain biking is an excellent way to get out and explore some of the lesser-visited corners of Sapa, and there are many multi-day adventures of varying lengths.
-Time your visit for the Vietnam Mountain Bike Marathon, a multi-day stage race in November, or pencil dates for the Vietnam Mountain Marathon.
-Now in its fourth edition, the marathon attracts over 1000 competitors who run buffalo-beaten trails ranging from a bamboozling 100km to a more manageable 10km.
+Be sure to pencil in your visit for the Vietnam Mountain Marathon.
+This mountaintop race attracts over 4000 competitors who run buffalo-beaten trails ranging from a bamboozling 100km to a more manageable 10km.

 With just a day in Sapa, spring for a morning trek to one of the nearby minority villages before enjoying some local dishes with a jaw-dropping valley view at the Hill Station Signature back in town.
 In the afternoon, head up to the top of the Ô Quy Hồ pass for some of the finest views in the land.